Updated: Sep 13

 Since the motif is already a line of sorts, I lean more into what is going on with the background music.
 I might want to interplay with the percussion and work that from a rhythmic picking perspective.
 Then I might think in intervals, just picking a few to go back and forth on, making sure there’s a chord tone in there somewhere.
 A good place to stress a little tension so it doesn’t sound bland or too arpeggiated.
 Then hit a passing tone and swing into a motif.
 That’s how I think about connecting the pieces.

 So from this guitar players perspective, I love the playground.
-I go in with an open mind and skip a few familiar hops.
+I go in with an open mind and skip a few familiar steps.
 And then I find something I like from safely exploring off the beaten path.
 And that brings me to something else and something new.
 Creative, self sourced development in a very natural way.

 As a guitar player, instrumental music is part of who I am.
 And this is how I think about it.